chirathlv/Binance/README.md

 Binance average daily volume exceed more than 2 Billion transactions.
 And it can handles more than 1.4 Millions transactions per second.
 Plus it ofeers 24/7 service as well.
 This is a highly scalable system.
 The reason is because They have built the infrastructure for The Binance Ecosystem which comprise of following functions

-1. Exchange (Blockchain and crypto asset exchange)
+:arrow_forward: Exchange (Blockchain and crypto asset exchange)
-2. Investment and Fundraising which include Binance Labs (Incubator for top blockchain projects) and Launchpad (Token Launch Platform)
+:arrow_forward: Investment and Fundraising which include Binance Labs (Incubator for top blockchain projects) and Launchpad (Token Launch Platform)
-3. Digital Asset Research which includes Binance Info (Cryptocurrency Information platform), Research (Institutional grade analysis and reports), Academy (Blockchain and crypto education)
+:arrow_forward: Digital Asset Research which includes Binance Info (Cryptocurrency Information platform), Research (Institutional grade analysis and reports), Academy (Blockchain and crypto education)
-4. Support and Adoption which includes Binance Charity (Blockchain charity foundation) and Trust Wallet (Binance’s official crypto wallet)
+:arrow_forward: Support and Adoption which includes Binance Charity (Blockchain charity foundation) and Trust Wallet (Binance’s official crypto wallet)
-5. NFT Marketplace
+:arrow_forward: NFT Marketplace

 <!-- * What are the other major companies in this domain?
 -->